Black Smoke Trigger: History

-The stellar songs and success of Black Smoke Trigger's debut EP, Set It Off launched the band.
-With millions of views on Facebook / YouTube / Spotify for Set It Off’s two singles --"Caught In The Undertow" and "You Can Have it All" – the stage is set for the next big step.
-Legendary producer Michael Wagener (Metallica, Ozzy Osbourne, Mötley Crüe), who produced Set It Off, says, “I loved their music from the minute we met.
-The songs are kick-ass and we had a hard time picking which ones should go on the record.”
-Black Smoke Trigger were also honored with a special guest for Set It Off: Mötley Crüe guitarist Mick Mars adds his playing to the EP's edgy third song, “The Way I'm Wired.”

-In 2021 Black Smoke Trigger signed with heavyweight US artist manager Andy Gould, who has also handled the careers of Rob Zombie, Pantera, Linkin Park, Lionel Richie, and Guns N' Roses.
-Gould, who works for Los Angeles-based Spectacle Entertainment Group, was first turned on to Black Smoke Trigger's music after being impressed by the band's video for their first single "Caught In the Undertow".
-“It was everything I love about rock music,” said Gould.
-“The visuals and song were great.
-Digging deeper, I realized this band had crazy talent, and it was something I had to be involved with.”
+In 2021 Black Smoke Trigger signed with US artist manager Andy Gould.

 April 2022 the band entered the Rock Falcon Studio in Nashville with producer Nick Raskulinecz, to record their first full-length album.
 This time around the band has collaborated with Disturbed’s David Draiman, Marti Frederickson (Aerosmith, Ozzy Osbourne), Blair Daly and Zac Maloy (Shinedown, Lynyrd Skynyrd, Keith Urban), and Keith Wallen (of Breaking Benjamin).
 “Our first EP was really an homage to our influences,” said Wallace.
-“Since then we’ve had a lot of time to sit together in a room to write and play, and our new material is representative of who we are as a band in 2022.”
+“Since then we’ve had a lot of time to sit together in a room to write and play, and our new material is representative of who we are as a band in 2023.”